Common genet: Introduced range

 The common genet was brought to the Mediterranean region from the Maghreb as a semi-domestic animal about 1,000 to 1,500 years ago.
 It spread from the Iberian Peninsula to the Balearic Islands and southern France.
 Its range in Europe has historically been considered bounded by the rivers Loire and Rhône, which were believed to form barriers to its expansion north and east, respectively; specimens encountered beyond the southwest of France have consequently been considered escapees from captivity instead of signs of breeding populations.
 However, genets have been recorded east of the Rhône in numbers too large to be accounted for through the casual dispersal of escaped exotic pets.
 Due to this and the presence of large breeding populations of genets at the edge of their traditional range, the trans-Rhône specimens are believed to represent established populations descended from specimens that crossed the river using bridges built in urban areas.
-Sporadic sightings have been recorded as far east as Italy, where individuals have been sighted in mountainous areas in the Piedmont region and in the Aosta Valley.
+Sporadic sightings have been recorded as far east as Italy, where genets were first sighted in the Regional Natural Park of the Ligurian Alps, on the border with France, in 2008, and reached the Beigua Natural Regional Park by the autumn of 2024.
+Other individuals have been sighted in mountainous areas in the Piedmont region and in the Aosta Valley.
 Individuals sighted in Switzerland, Germany and the Netherlands are still considered to have escaped or been released from captivity.

-In southwestern Europe, it thrives in oak and pine forests, but also lives in olive groves, riparian zones, ash groves, rocky areas, and shrublands.
+In southwestern Europe, the genet thrives in oak and pine forests, but also lives in olive groves, riparian zones, ash groves, rocky areas, and shrublands.
 It is rare in open areas, marshes, and cereal croplands.
 Despite its abundance along watercourses, presence of water is not considered essential.
-Specimens have been encountered in high altitude areas in the Alps, but it is not clear if this demonstrates casual occurrence or true habit suitability.
+Specimens have been encountered in high altitude areas in the Alps, but it is not clear if this demonstrates casual occurrence or true habitat suitability.